Luna Park, Cleveland

-Luna Park was a trolley park (a type of amusement park) in Cleveland, Ohio, USA, from 1905 to 1929.
+Luna Park was a trolley park (a type of amusement park) in Cleveland, Ohio, from 1905 to 1929.

 Specifications

 Constructed by Frederick Ingersoll, the park occupied a hilly 35 acre site bounded by Woodland Avenue, Woodhill, Mt.
 Carmel (originally Ingersoll Road), and East 110th Street and included roller coasters, carousels, a fun house, a Ferris wheel, a roller rink, a shoot-the-chutes ride, a concert shell, a dance hall, bumper cars, a baseball field, and a 20,000-seat stadium (unofficially called "Luna Bowl", destroyed by fire in August, 1929Clipped From The Akron Beacon Journal) in which American football was played.

 On May 18, 1905, Cleveland's Luna Park became the second Ingersoll park of that name (out of 44) to have opened before his death in 1927, and the second amusement park (after Luna Park, Pittsburgh, which opened weeks earlier) to be covered with electrical lighting.

 History

 The monetary demands of upgrading and maintaining his embryonic chain of amusement parks forced Ingersoll, the original owner of Cleveland's Luna Park, to declare bankruptcy in 1908; Ingersoll was forced to sell his Cleveland park to Matthew Bramley, an original investor in (and, later, owner of) Ingersoll's Luna Park Amusement Company who built the Cleveland Trinidad Paving Company into the largest paving company in the world.
 Bramley added rides to Luna Park as its popularity as a trolley park grew, in part because beer was sold on the park grounds.

 After the passage of the Eighteenth Amendment to the United States Constitution and the beginning of Prohibition (1920), a primary source of revenue was removed as the park's popularity waned.
-Bramley officially closed the gates to Luna Park in 1929 for the final time as the Great Depression took hold in the United States.
+Bramley officially closed the gates to Luna Park in 1929 for the final time.
 The park was beset with incidences of arson, including the fire that destroyed the football stadium, and most of the rides were dismantled and moved to other amusement parks in the early 1930s.
+In June 1939, construction crews broke ground for a new housing development project to be built on the grounds where Luna Park once stood.
+Woodhill Homes was completed on November 1, 1940, making it one of the nation's first public housing projects.